abugodev/chrome-extensions/intercom/INSTALLATION.md

 4. Click **"Load unpacked"**
 5. Select the extracted `intercom` folder
 6. Done!
 The extension is now installed

-### Option 2: Install from .crx file (Alternative)

-**👉 [Download intercom.crx](https://raw.githubusercontent.com/abugodev/chrome-extensions/main/intercom/intercom.crx) - Click here to download**

-**Note:** On Mac, the .crx file may be automatically deleted by macOS security.
-If this happens, use Option 1 instead.

-Once downloaded:

-1. Open Chrome and type `chrome://extensions/` in the address bar (or copy-paste it)
-2. Enable **"Developer mode"** (toggle in the top right corner)
-3. Drag and drop the downloaded `intercom.crx` file onto the extensions page
-4. Click **"Add extension"** when prompted
-5. Done!
-The extension is now installed

 ## How to Use